-Take a soap box, put it on a paper and trace all its faces as shown here.
+Take a soap box, put it on a paper and trace all its faces using a pencil as shown below.

 - (a) How many faces does a soap-box have? - (b) Do all the faces look alike?

 (c) Now open the soap box carefully along its edges.
 Does it look like the picture given below?